-the term Digambara means `sky clad`.
 The Digambar monks do not consider themselves to be nude but consider themselves wearing the environment.
 Digambaras believe that by discarding clothes they have been able to refuse to give in to the body’s demand for comfort.
 They have only two possessions, a peacock feather broom to clear their path of insects to avoid trampling them and a water gourd to drink water.
 They beg their food and eat only once a day.
 They carry the alms they receive in cupped hands.
 A Digambara monk eats in standing posture from the hollow of his hands.
-The standing posture is prescribed because if a monk cannot stand anymore due to old age or illness the body is to be discarded by fasting till death (called as Salekhana).
+The standing posture is prescribed because if a monk cannot stand anymore due to old age or illness the body is to be discarded by fasting till death called as ‘Sallekhana’.
 For eating or drinking he does not use any pots or pans.
 He eats the prescribed vegetarian food without any preference.

-Other Digambara-sects of the present-day are: Teranapanthis or Samaiyapanthis; their community was founded by Taranasvami.
+Other Digambara-sects of the present-day are Taranapanthis.
+Their community was founded by Taranaswami.
 They are hostile to the idols, but worship the 14 books of their founder (Granthas) by keeping them on the altar.